SMFOSS/CheesePrism/README.rst

  1. If you put archives into the file root of your index and restart the app, it will generate index entries for them.
-There are plans to make this automagical soon.
+There are plans to make this automagical soon so a restart is not required.

  2. Through the 'Load Requirements' page you may upload a pip requirements files that CheesePrism will use to populate your